o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-visual-particle-emitter.md

 ---
-description: Use the Particle Emitter component in Amazon Lumberyard to emit two-dimensional particles from a UI element.
+description: Use the Particle Emitter component in Open 3D Engine to emit two-dimensional particles from a UI element.
 title: Particle Emitter
 ---